Rimutaka Incline: Replacement

-Several options for an alternative to the Incline were considered in the 20th century, but it was not until after WWII that a route through a tunnel between Maymorn and Lucena's Creek was selected.
-Construction was started in 1948 by the Public Works Department and completed by a private contractor in 1955.
+Several options for an alternative to the Incline were considered in the 20th century.
+In 1914 the NZR General Manager E. H. Hiley proposed urgent replacement of the incline as one of a number of deferred projects.
+But action on his report was deferred until after World War I.

+After World War II the option of a tunnel between Maymorn and Lucena's Creek was selected.
+Construction was started in 1948 by the Public Works Department and completed by the private contractor Morrison-Knudsen-Downer in 1955.
 The tunnel and deviation opened on 3 November 1955, five days after the Incline closed.

 Demolition was swift, with the removal of track between Cross Creek and Pigeon Bush largely completed by March 1956.
 H 199 was used to haul the work trains that removed the track between Cross Creek and Summit.
 The buildings were sold at auction, on site.
 Some of the rails were sent to the Rewanui Incline, as were a couple of the Fell brake vans.
 Five of the six H class locomotives were towed to the Hutt Workshops, later to Silverstream, to be scrapped.